 Studio photographers will appreciate that the Canon 10D (unlike the E-600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the E-600 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the E-600 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the E-600 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Olympus E-600 Manual.
+Further information on the features and operation of the 10D and E-600 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Olympus E-600 Manual.